Rita1791/Elephant-TP53-Hotspot-Mapping/README.md

 <br>

 Mean identity across the six hotspot rows is 95.45%.
-Across the fifteen non-reference records in the feature table, mean protein-wide identity to human TP53 is 60.90%, with a median of 58.78%.
+Across the fifteen non-reference records in the committed feature table, mean protein-wide identity to human TP53 is 60.90%, with a median of 58.78%.

 This is not a contradiction.
 Hotspot identity asks what happens at six human coordinates; global identity measures similarity across the aligned protein.